wadmp/wadmp.github.io/src/gen3/explanations/device management/README.md

 #### Adding Fields:

-1. Navigate to the "Edit View" mode in your dashboard.
+1. Either click +ADD on Fields page, or from "Edit View" mode in your dashboard:

 ![Adding Fields](../images/Fields/AddingFields-1.png)